andregregory45/active-directory/README.md

 To verify connectivity while maintaining a secure environment, the following configuration was implemented:

 - Enabled an Inbound Firewall Rule on DC-1 to allow ICMP Echo Requests (ping) rather than disabling the firewall entirely.
-- Updated Client-1's DNS settings to point to DC-1 as the primary resolver.
+- Updated Client-1's DNS settings in Azure to point to DC-1 as the primary resolver.
-- Executed "ipconfig /flushdns" on the client machine to clear any stale records.
+- Executed "ipconfig /flushdns" on Client-1 to clear any stale records.
-- Confirmed name resolution by pinging DC-1 from Client-1 using the command "ping 10.0.0.4", verifying that the client could successfully reach the Domain Controller via its FQDN.
+- Confirmed name resolution by pinging DC-1 from Client-1 using the command "ping 10.0.0.4", verifying that the client could successfully reach the domain controller.

 </p>
 <br />